simonmichael/hledger/doc/RELEASING.md

 - Before tagging: make binaries for all platforms, from the same commit.
 - Before making binaries: do all possible pre-tagging steps and try to get everything finalised.
 (Binaries' --version shows their git hash, and this should match the release tag.)

-## Value map
+## Releasing diagram

-Here is a map of the value chain and artifacts involved in a hledger major release.
-From this we derive the procedures below, and ideally more automated tools over time.
+Here is a map of the value chain, artifacts, tasks and levels of release readiness involved in a hledger release.
+Arrows indicate dependencies.
+When making a release, activity moves from the bottom up towards the top.
+From this we derive the procedure docs below, and gradually automate those more over time.

 [![value/artifacts map and dependencies in a hledger major release](HledgerReleaseValueMap.png)](HledgerReleaseValueMap.png)

 ## Procedures
+These docs need update.

 ### Release